ERZDBA1/nary-tree-lca-finder/README.md

 ## Definitions

 - **LCA (Lowest Common Ancestor):** The single, deepest shared parent for any set of nodes in a tree.
-- **LDCA (Lowest Dominating Common Ancestors):** Multiple nodes forming the deepest set that dominates the paths to the nodes in a given descendant set, ensuring all routes to these descendants pass through this node set.
+- **LDCAs (Lowest Dominating Common Ancestors):** Multiple nodes forming the deepest set that dominates the paths to the nodes in a given descendant set, ensuring all routes to these descendants pass through this node set.

 ## Usage